tlk00/BitMagic/README.md

 ---

 If you use cygwin installation please follow general Unix recommendations.
-MSVC - solution and projects are available via CMAKE generation
+MSVC - solution and projects are available via CMAKE.

 ###### MacOS
 ---

-XCODE - project files are available via CMAKE generation
+XCODE - project files are available via CMAKE.

 ---